gnobu/hngix-task1/README.md

 # hngx
-This is a backend api built using Node(ExpressJs) with TypeScript.
+This is a backend API built using Node(ExpressJs) with TypeScript.
-Run the server with "npm start" and head to <url>/api/task1 in order to see the response.
+Run the server with "npm start" and head to <url>/hng/task1 in order to see the response.